 As lovely as it is to go out somewhere special for dinner on Valentine’s Day, I much prefer a romantic night in.
-Light some candles, stream some cool blues and jazz on the Sonos, set a bottle of good champagne on ice.
+Light some candles, stream some cool blues and jazz, set a bottle of good champagne on ice.
 The menu?
 Steak’s always a banker for the main course and this roasted beetroot starter with St Auger cheese, walnuts and a tangy dressing is my absolute favourite.
-I’ve created this new ‘Amore’ style recipe presentation especially for Valentine’s Day in association with the Central England C0-operative.
+I’ve created this new ‘Amore’ style recipe presentation especially for Valentine’s Day in association with the Central England Co-operative.

 - Heart-shaped cutters as below.